-$OPT \rightarrow RDATA$ contains DNS cookies [29] which provide limited security against common off-path attacks such as denial-of-service (server resource exhaustion, amplification/reflection, etc.), cache poisoning and answer forgery.
-Fundamentally, the cookies serve to 1) add entropy to DNS messages, and 2) verify the IP ownership of the client.
-The cookies are computed as:
+$OPT \rightarrow RDATA$ contains DNS cookies [29] which provide a limited security against certain off-path attacks such as denial-of-service, cache poisoning, and answer forgery.

-2.2 DNS Security Extensions (DNSSEC)
+B. DNS Security Extensions (DNSSEC)

 DNSSEC enhances the security of DNS by ensuring the authenticity and integrity of resource records.
-To realize this aim, it introduces three4 new types of resource records: Resource Record Signature (RRSIG), DNS Public Key (DNSKEY), and Delegation Signer (DS).
+To realize this aim, it introduces three3 new types of resource records: Resource Record Signature (RRSIG), DNS Public Key (DNSKEY), and Delegation Signer (DS).

 1) RRSIG.
 A digital signature is computed, using a secret key (discussed below) over a set (called an RRset) of DNS resource records that have the same NAME, CLASS and TYPE.
-The resulting signature is stored in the RDATA \rightarrow Signature field of an RRSIG record (refer Table 4).
+The resulting signature is stored in the RDATA \rightarrow Signature field of an RRSIG record (Table IV).

 2) DNSKEY.
-A DNSKEY record (Table 5) stores a public key.
+A DNSKEY record (Table V) stores a public key.
 Each zone employs two types of keys: Zone Signing Key (ZSK) and Key Signing Key (KSK).
 KSK is used to sign only DNSKEY RRsets while ZSK is used to sign all other RRsets.
-Whenever a resolver receives a DNS response with an RRSIG, it uses the associated DNSKEY record to verify the signature contained therein.
+Whenever a resolver receives a DNS response with an RRSIG record, it uses the associated DNSKEY record to verify the digital signature contained therein.

 3) Delegation Signer (DS).
-The DS record (Table 6) plays a pivotal role in recursively constructing a secure chain of trust from a child zone to the DNS root (.).
+The DS record (Table VI) plays a pivotal role in recursively constructing a secure chain of trust from a child zone to the DNS root (.).

-When a resolver verifies RRSIGs using the ZSK{pk} of a child zone, it must also ascertain the authenticity of that key.
-Recall that the DNSKEY RRset containing ZSK{pk} and KSK{pk} is signed using the child's KSK{sk} .
-Since KSK is ultimately self-signed, a resolver must
+Whenever a resolver verifies RRSIGs using the ZSK{pk} of a child zone, it must also ascertain the authenticity of that key.
+Recall that the DNSKEY RRset containing ZSK{pk} and KSK{pk} is signed using the child's KSK{sk}.
+Since KSK is ultimately selfsigned, a resolver must also connect the trust thereof with the child's parent.
+To specifically aid resolvers in this endeavour, the child generates a cryptographic hash of its KSK{pk} and shares it with its parent in a DS record.

-4 A fourth Type NSEC(3) record, used to verify the non-existence of a record name and type, is outside the purview of this work.
+3A fourth Type NSEC(3) record, used to verify the non-existence of a record name and type, is outside the purview of this work.